BestTimesToVisit.com Logo

 Great Market Hall Feast

-Immerse yourself in the vibrant atmosphere of the Great Market Hall, sampling local delicacies like chimney cakes and Langos.
-Beyond the tourist stalls, seek out smaller vendors for authentic Hungarian flavors.
-Go early in the morning for the freshest produce and least crowds.
+Immerse yourself in the vibrant atmosphere of the Great Market Hall, sampling local delicacies like lángos (fried flatbread) and kürtőskalács (chimney cake).
+Look beyond the tourist stalls for hidden gems – local vendors often have the most authentic and delicious offerings.

 Margaret Island Escape

-Escape the city bustle with a relaxing stroll or bike ride on Margaret Island, a green oasis in the middle of the Danube.
-Rent a bike and explore its musical fountain, Japanese garden, and Palatinus Baths (seasonal).
-It's especially beautiful in spring when the flowers are in bloom.
+Escape the city bustle on Margaret Island, a tranquil oasis in the middle of the Danube.
+Rent a bike and cycle along the scenic paths, relax by the Japanese Garden, or visit the musical fountain.
+It's especially magical in the evening.

 See all 8 things to do →